openshift-metal3/dev-scripts/README.md

 - `./05_deploy_bootstrap_vm.sh`

-This will run the openshift-install to generate ignition configs and boot the bootstrap VM, including a bootstrap ironic all in one container, currently no cluster is actually created.
+This will run the openshift-install to generate ignition configs and boot the bootstrap VM, including a bootstrap ironic all in one container.
+Ironic container is stored at https://quay.io/repository/metalkube/metalkube-ironic, built from https://github.com/metalkube/metalkube-ironic
+Currently no cluster is actually created.

 When the VM is running, the script will show the IP and you can ssh to the VM via ssh core@IP.